tiepdotme/reangdeba.xyz/misc/communication.markdown

 comments: false
 ---

-I was told by a very nice professor in one of the courses that Language is imperfect and can never be perfect.
+I was told by a very nice professor in one of the courses that Language is imperfect.
 I subscribe to that school of thought.
 Communication is hard, and people have different expectations from "conversations".
 I am blunt, and do not know what to infer from cues or expressions.
 Sorry!

 Hence, I think it is better to let you know how to get in touch in case you are at all interested.
 In short:
 * I am blunt, and hence you should be as straightforward as possible when trying to tell/ask me something.